The Ethical Foundations of the UN Framework (Judicial and Institutional Version)

 1. Statement of Purpose

-1.1 This document defines the civic and constitutional ethics that underpin the application of the Parity Accord in United Nations–relevant post-conflict and divided-society governance contexts.
+1.1 This document sets out the civic and constitutional ethics supporting the application of the Parity Accord within United Nations–relevant post-conflict and divided-society governance contexts.

 2. Executive Summary